Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 8. Follow these steps if your version of Java runs into issues with the SSL Certificate, usually manifesting in `PKIX` errors in the log files:

-     * Download and install OpenSSL
+     * Download and install OpenSSL.
-     * Ensure you are on the same network as the target server
+     * Ensure you are on the same network as the target server.
      * From a command prompt, run this command:

        `openssl s_client -showcerts -host graph.microsoft.com -port 443`